Pilgrimage tours

 Krakow and Malopolska were home to one of the most important man of our times – Karol Wojtyla – the later pope John Paul II.
 He lived and worked there as a child, student, priest, bishop and Archbishop of Krakow.
 Zakopane and Tatra Mountains were his favourite place for trekking and hiking during Summer and skiing in Winter.
 He always underlined that Krakow remained the city of his life.

-John Paul II, father Maximilian Kolbe, sister Faustyna Kowalska, father Jerzy Popieluszko.
+We are proud of Polish saints of 20th century : John Paul II, father Maximilian Kolbe, sister Faustyna Kowalska, father Jerzy Popieluszko.
 Pilgrimage programs following the traces of John Paul II and traces of sister Faustina became a leading ones for pilgrims coming from other catholic countries : Italy, Spain or Portugal.

 Some pilgrimage programs proposals can be linked to the calendar of religious holidays ( Easter, Palm Sunday, Corpus Christi Procession, All Saints’ Day, Christmas Eve ) and give the opportunity to join participation in the culminating events: solemn liturgy and prayers.